Air Force Junior Reserve Officer Training Corps, Maxwell AFB, AL

 This page explains how the monthly minimum pay for AFJROTC Instructors is calculated.
 This pay is known as the Minimum Instructor Pay or “MIP.”
-MIP is the difference between retired pay and the active duty pay and allowances (excluding hazardous duty and special pays) that an AFJROTC instructor would receive if ordered to active duty.
+MIP is the difference between retired pay and the active duty pay and allowances (excluding hazardous duty and special pays) that an Air Force Junior ROTC instructor would receive if ordered to active duty.

 The Air Force reimburses the school one half of the MIP each month for an annual period of 10 months.
 The total amount paid by the school is taxable income.
 All changes in active duty and retired pay affect the minimum pay calculation.
 Time spent on retired rolls is counted for pay credit when computing active duty entitlements.

 Many schools elect to pay more than the MIP to attract and retain the most qualified instructors.
 Schools are also encouraged to adjust instructor pay based upon the individual’s qualifications and experience.